flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 .. tags:: Deployment, Infrastructure, GPU, Intermediate
 ```

-Along with compute resources like CPU and Memory, you may want to configure and access GPU resources.
+Along with compute resources like CPU and memory, you may want to configure and access GPU resources.

 Flyte provides different ways to request accelerator resources directly from the task decorator.

 >The examples in this section use [ImageSpec](https://docs.flyte.org/en/latest/user_guide/customizing_dependencies/imagespec.html#imagespec), a Flyte feature that builds a custom container image without a Dockerfile.
 Install it using `pip install flytekitplugins-envd`.

-Example:
+## Requesting any available GPU device(s)
+The goal here is to  run the task on a single GPU device:

 ```python
 from flytekit import ImageSpec, Resources, task